Build Introduction

 Barbarian Class Mechanic – The Arsenal System

 Barbarians gain various bonuses by using specific weapon types that are only active while wielding those weapons.
-After unlocking the Weapon Technique class feature you can choose ANY weapon type and slot it into your technique slot and that bonus will always be active no matter what weapon you’re actually using.
+After unlocking the Weapon Technique class feature, you can choose ANY weapon type and slot it into your technique slot, and that bonus will always be active, no matter what weapon you’re actually using.

-For this Hammer of the Ancients build we will be using the Two-Handed Axe technique for its bonus damage to vulnerable enemies.
+For this Hammer of the Ancients build, we will be using the Two-Handed Axe technique for its bonus damage to vulnerable enemies.

-Finally, Barbarians can assign their skills to different weapons allowing for seamless transitions when using various skills.
-We MUST assign Hammer of the Ancients to our Two-Handed Bludgeoning weapon, but this is fine as we will benefit from the
+Finally, Barbarians can assign their skills to different weapons, allowing for seamless transitions when using various skills.
+We MUST assign Hammer of the Ancients to our Two-Handed Bludgeoning weapon, but this is fine, as we will benefit from the

 Wallop passive skill.

-Lunging Strike can be assigned to any weapon type as well as it isn’t our main source of damage.
-A small quality of life is to assign it to your Dual-Wield Weapons for their faster attacks so you can build resources faster but this is relatively minor.
+Lunging Strike can be assigned to any weapon type as well, as it isn’t our main source of damage.
+A small quality of life is to assign it to your Dual-Wield Weapons for their faster attacks, so you can build resources faster, but this is relatively minor.
 For

-Charge we can assign this to our Two-Handed Bludgeoning Weapon as well to gain the same benefits as our Hammer.
+Charge, we can assign this to our Two-Handed Bludgeoning Weapon as well to gain the same benefits as our Hammer.

 Gear, Stats, Gems, and Runes

 When selecting your items, higher item power generally indicates stronger gear, but you also need to consider the affixes and effects that are relevant to your class and build.
-When making gear decisions during leveling keep an eye on both the item power and the specific attributes that compliment the build.
+When making gear decisions during leveling keep an eye on both the item power and the specific attributes that complement the build.

 Legendary Aspects